 A victim/witness program in your community can answer your questions about court procedures.
-The victim/witness program can assist you in making arrangements to attend court and/or meet with a prosecutor.
-Not all jurisdictions in Virginia have a victim/witness program.
-However, if yours does, it will usually be located in the Commonwealth's Attorney's Office, local police department, or local sheriff's office.
+The victim/ witness program can assist you in making arrangements to attend court and/or meet with a prosecutor.
+Almost all jurisdictions in Virginia have a victim/witness program, and it is usually located in the Commonwealth's Attorney's Office, local police department, or local sheriff's office.

-If you cannot afford a lawyer, please contact the Legal Aid Hotline at 1-866-534-5243.
-They may be able to offer you legal assistance or information on protective orders, custody, divorce or visitation.
+If you need legal advice or assistance and cannot afford a lawyer, contact the Virginia Legal Aid Helpline at 1-866-534-5243.
+They may be able to offer you legal assistance or information on protective orders, custody, divorce, or visitation.

-An intake officer associated with the Juvenile and Domestic Relations District Court Service Unit can assist you in better understanding the procedures of the court and about the types of protections that may be available to you.
+An intake officer associated with the Juvenile and Domestic Relations District Court Service Unit can assist you in better understanding the procedures of the court and about the types of protections that maybe available to you.